KanizoRGB/Starknet-project/README.md

 The admins have the following permissions:-

-1.Display Books.
+1. Display Books.

-2.Search for a book.
+2. Search for a book.

-3.Add a book.
+3. Add a book.

-4.Delete a book.
+4. Delete a book.

 Challenge::The library should employ a contract which should self reorganize to allow for an efficient search.